warzinnn/phone-recharges/README.md

 ## Phone Recharge Project

-API used for phone recharges.
+API (CRUD) used for phone recharges.
 The user can buy telephone credits for his phone by informing his phone number.

-Project realized for studies purpose based on the [Desafio Backend do Jeitto.](https://github.com/Jeitto/jeitto-backend-challenge-201901)

 ### Built With